brodycj/cordova-sqlite-ext/README.md

 - New major release under development, with the following major changes:
   - TBD
-- NOT supported by PhoneGap Developer App or PhoneGap Desktop App
+- This plugin is NOT supported by PhoneGap Developer App or PhoneGap Desktop App.
 - This plugin will NOT work on `cordova-android@7` due to issue with JAR and NDK library files as discussed in [litehelpers/Cordova-sqlite-storage#729](https://github.com/litehelpers/Cordova-sqlite-storage/issues/729).
-- A recent version of the Cordova CLI (such as `6.5.0` / `7.1.0`) is recommended.
-(Cordova CLI 8.x includes `cordova-android@7`, NOT supported by this plugin due to [litehelpers/Cordova-sqlite-storage#729](https://github.com/litehelpers/Cordova-sqlite-storage/issues/729).)
+- A recent version of the Cordova CLI (such as `6.5.0` / `7.1.0` / `8.0.0`) is recommended.
 Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
-In addition it is *required* to use `cordova prepare` in case of cordova-ios older than `4.3.0` (Cordova CLI `6.4.0`).
+In addition it may be needed to use `cordova prepare` in case of cordova-ios older than `4.3.0` (Cordova CLI `6.4.0`).
-- This plugin version branch uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-ext-deps` via npm.
+- This plugin version uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-ext-deps` via npm.
-- Other build systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK are no longer supported since they do not honor the `before_plugin_install` hook.
-The supported solution is to use [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (available with GPL or commercial license terms) or [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support) (limited testing, limited updates)
+- Use of other systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK is no longer supported by this plugin version since they do not honor the `before_plugin_install` hook.
+The supported solution is to use [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms); alternative with permissive license terms is available at: [brodybits / cordova-sqlite-legacy-build-support](https://github.com/brodybits/cordova-sqlite-legacy-build-support) (limited testing, limited updates).
-- This version includes the following extra features:
+- This plugin version includes the following extra features:
   - Pre-populated database support for all platforms Android/iOS/Windows;
   - BASE64 integrated from [brodybits / sqlite3-base64](https://github.com/brodybits/sqlite3-base64), using [brodybits / libb64-encode](https://github.com/brodybits/libb64-encode) (based on <http://libb64.sourceforge.net/> by Chris Venter, public domain)
   - REGEXP for Android (default Android-sqlite-connector database implementation), iOS, and macOS using [brodybits / sqlite3-regexp-cached](https://github.com/brodybits/sqlite3-regexp-cached) (based on <http://git.altlinux.org/people/at/packages/?p=sqlite3-pcre.git> by Alexey Tourbin, public domain)
-- _BLOB column values are NO LONGER automatically converted to Base64 format.
-MUST use SELECT BASE64(column) to return column value in Base64 format as documented below._
+- BLOB column values are NO LONGER automatically converted to Base64 format.
+MUST use SELECT BASE64(column) to return column value in Base64 format as documented below.
 - SQLite version `3.15.2` included when building with the following build settings:
   - `SQLITE_THREADSAFE=2` on iOS/macOS (`SQLITE_THREADSAFE=1` on Android/Windows)
   - `SQLITE_DEFAULT_MEMSTATUS=0` (_iOS/macOS/Windows_)